Joel Oestreich, PhD

 When not teaching, reading, or writing, I enjoy rowing on the Schuylkill River and am a member of the Vesper Boat Club.

-- International Organizations as Self-Directed Actors: A Framework for Analysis, forthcoming from Routledge Press.
+- International Organizations as Independent Actors: A Framework for Analysis.
+Editor.
+Routledge, 2012.

 - "UNICEF: A Human Rights Agency?"
 Encyclopedia of Human Rights, Oxford University Press, 2010.